ycvogt/my_portfolio/posts/sentiment_bridgerton.md

 comment_s1 = edit_for_model(comment_s1_list)
 ```

 The dataset was now ready for the model to be predicted.
-I decided to use ```disilbert-base-uncased-emotion``` [3], as it offered a more fine-grained display of emotional categories ('sadness', 'joy', 'love', 'anger', 'fear', 'surprise') compared to the popular three-way distinction (positve, negative, neutral).
+I decided to use ```disilbert-base-uncased-emotion``` [3], as it offered a more fine-grained display of emotional categories ('sadness', 'joy', 'love', 'anger', 'fear', 'surprise') compared to the popular three-way distinction (positive, negative, neutral).
 The model assigned to every post a percentage of how likely each of these emotions are.
-I decided to keep all of them instead of choosing the most likely one (i.e. the one with the highest score), as this might help in some situations to represent a more nuanced picture of the user's sentiment.
+I decided to keep all of them instead of choosing the most likely one (i.e. the one with the highest score), as this helps in some situations to represent a more nuanced picture of the user's sentiment.
 In addition, this model is trained on twitter data, which is fairly close to YouTube comments, as both are part of the wider social media register.

 ```
 classifier = pipeline("sentiment-analysis",model='bhadresh-savani/distilbert-base-uncased-emotion', return_all_scores=True)